-In the year ended December 31, 2023, the cost of revenue was \$5,979, primarily related to costs for our laboratory operations and EsoCheck device supplies.
-The Company's cost of revenue for the year ended December 31, 2022 was \$3,614, primarily related to costs for our laboratory operations and EsoCheck device supplies, along with the costs attributable to delivering the services under the EsoGuard Commercialization Agreement for the period January 1, 2022 through its termination on February 25, 2022.
+In the year ended December 31, 2024, the cost of revenue was \$7,099, primarily related to costs for our laboratory operations and EsoCheck device supplies.
+The Company's cost of revenue for the year ended December 31, 2023 was \$5,979, primarily related to costs for our laboratory operations and EsoCheck device supplies.